 Since the left-hand side of Eq.~\eqref{eq:eq3.1.2} gives the JSA of the quantum state, we obtain the Schmidt modes

-along with the normalization coefficient $N=1/\sqrt{s_1s_2\pi}$ and the Schmidt eigenvalues $\lambda_n=(1-z^2)z^{2n}$.
+along with the normalization coefficient $N_0=1/\sqrt{s_1s_2\pi}$ and the Schmidt eigenvalues $\lambda_n=(1-z^2)z^{2n}$.
 The latter can now be combined with relations~\eqref{eq:Schidt-num} and~\eqref{eq:eq3.1.5} to deduce the expression for the Schmidt number

 It comes as no surprise that, by contrast to the symmetry degree~\eqref{eq:eq2.2.11}, the Schmidt number~\eqref{eq:eq3.1.4} is independent of $\Delta\tau$.
-Indeed, the spatial phase shift is generated by a local unitary transformation of the photonic modes and such unitary cannot influence the entanglement degree.
+Indeed, the spatial phase shift is generated by a local unitary transformation of the photonic modes, and such a transformation cannot influence the entanglement degree.

 We can now use Eqs.~\eqref{eq:eq2.2.11} and~\eqref{eq:eq3.1.4} to analyze how the symmetry degree $D_S$ of the SPDC state depends on the Schmidt number.

 For this purpose, we shall assume that, in real-world experiments, it is easier to tune the pump width, $\sigma_p$, rather than the variance parameters $\sigma_1$ and $\sigma_2$.
 This is why it is reasonable to express the parameter $\sigma_p$ in terms of the Schmidt number.
 By solving Eq.~\eqref{eq:eq3.1.4} for $\sigma_p$, we have

 In agreement with our discussion in Sec.~\ref{subsec:parity-cond}, this formula implies that, in the limiting case of separable states with $K\to 1$, the parameter $\sigma_p$ becomes infinitely large, $\sigma_p\to\infty$.
-By contrast, $\sigma_p$ vanishes provided the Schmidt number increases indefinitely approaching the limit of extremely entangled state.
+By contrast, $\sigma_p$ vanishes, provided the Schmidt number increases indefinitely, approaching the limit of an extremely entangled state.

 By substituting Eq.~\eqref{eq:eq3.1.7} into relation~\eqref{eq:eq2.2.11}, we can compute the symmetry degree, $D_S$, as a function of the Schmidt number, $K$, assuming that the parameters $\sigma_1$ and $\sigma_2$ are fixed and $\sigma_p$ varies with $K$.
 The results are presented in Fig.~\ref{fig:fig2}.